Schizophrenia Onset

 Negative symptoms

-Negative symptoms are those that cause an inability to socialize or express oneself.
-With schizophrenia, people often cannot feel or express strong emotions, make plans, or feel motivated, and can express other antisocial behaviors.
+Negative symptoms are those that are characterized by an absence of reduction of normal experiences or behaviors.
+For example, negative symptoms may include reduced expressions and a lack of desire to socialize.
+With schizophrenia, people often cannot feel or express strong emotions, make plans, or feel motivated.

 Disorganization symptoms